 But for customer experience to be valued as a critical aspect of the business strategy, finance and HR leaders need to join forces.

 COVID-19 brought heightened awareness to that priority.
-During times of uncertainty, many companies first look at balancing labor costs with declining revenue.
+During times of uncertainty, many companies first look at balancing labour costs with declining revenue.

 In the webinar, Caldwell advises that companies be as “surgical as possible where reduction of capacity and headcount reductions are necessary.
 It means considering a variety of ways to manage costs, so not only potentially layoffs, but furloughs.”